 Consumers’ information, schooling and education

 Consumer’s information is not just a relevant modality and a component with influence in the field of consumer’s awareness and education but their basic right as well, which, among other rights, the state is obliged by Constitution and laws to ensure and make available to them.
-The good information of consumer is not only in his benefit but also in benefit of other consumers and entire society.
+Providing information to consumer is not only in his benefit but also in benefit of other consumers and entire society.
 Fair and continuous information, among other things creates a much higher level of trust towards manufacturers and service suppliers, i.e. the market, state and consuming society as well.

 There is a clear distinction between consumer’s education-schooling and information.
 While education deals with the process of achieving the knowledge and abilities to understand and manage the consuming resources in adequate level and manner and to undertake corresponding steps in order to have influence into decision-making factors and subjects, the information deals with particulars regarding separate products that would affect whether to purchase and consume that product or not.
 Consumer’s education and schooling has a key and critical role in consumer’s effective usage of information, as a relevant component of its protection.
 Consumer’s relevant sources of information are: